avinashkarhana/ibm-log-analysis-log-export/README.md

 ## Usage

+Install dependencies from requirements.txt

+    pip install -r requirements.txt

-First, make the required changes in the `config.py` file.
+Then, make the required changes in the `config.py` file.

     # In config.py file